aclark4life/pelican-blog/content/pillow-2-9-0-is-almost-out.rst

 Report issues
 -------------

-As you might expect, we'd like to avoid the creation of a ``2.9.1`` release within 24-48 hours of ``2.9.0`` due to any unforeseen circumstance.
+As you might expect, we'd like to avoid the creation of a ``2.9.1`` release within 24-48 hours of ``2.9.0`` due to any unforeseen circumstances.
 If you suspect such an issue to exist in ``2.9.0.dev0``, please let us know:

 - https://github.com/python-pillow/Pillow/issues